 If you are a victim of a securities fraud, seek competent counsel, one that understands the FINRA arbitration process.

-Brian Mahany and the stockbroker fraud lawyers at Mahany & Ertl understand securities fraud.
+Brian Mahany and the stockbroker fraud lawyers at Mahany Law understand securities fraud and we know how to recover our client’s hard earned money.
 We concentrate in securities arbitrations, fraud recovery, asset recovery and other complex frauds.
-Brian has over 27 years experiences including experience as a securities principal, prosecutor and white-collar criminal investigator.
+Brian has over 3 decades of experience including experience as a securities principal, prosecutor and white-collar criminal investigator.
 We understand the business and understand how to recover your hard earned money.